Mekong Delta

 Can Tho

-Boat hire from the main pier in Can Tho costs around VND 150,000-250,000 per hour depending on negotiation and boat size.
+Boat hire from the main pier costs roughly VND 150,000 to 250,000 per hour depending on boat size and negotiation.

-Ben Tre province is the coconut-producing heartland.
-Processed coconut products — candy, oil, fibre goods — are made in cottage workshops visible along the river roads.
-Bicycle tours through the network of narrow roads and canal bridges are the standard activity here; the flat terrain makes cycling straightforward.
+Ben Tre province is coconut country.
+Processed coconut products – candy, oil, fibre goods – are made in cottage workshops along the river roads.
+Bicycle tours on the network of narrow roads and canal bridges are the natural activity here; the flat terrain makes cycling straightforward and the scale of the waterway network only becomes apparent at ground level.

-Tra Vinh province, further east, has a significant Khmer population and several Khmer Buddhist pagodas with different architecture from the Vietnamese Buddhist tradition.
-Soc Trang, on the southernmost delta, has the Khmer Mahatup monastery (Ba Om Pond) and the Kh’leang Pagoda, both worth visiting if you’re in that part of the delta.
+Tra Vinh province has a significant Khmer population and several Khmer Buddhist pagodas with different architecture from the Vietnamese tradition.
+Soc Trang in the far south has the Khmer Mahatup monastery and the Kh’leang Pagoda, worth visiting if you are in that part of the delta rather than rushing back to Ho Chi Minh City.

 Getting There

-Ho Chi Minh City is the entry point for the delta.
-Buses to My Tho take about 90 minutes; to Can Tho about 3 hours.
-Several operators run hydrofoil services on the river between Ho Chi Minh City and Can Tho, taking about 2.5 hours.
-Flights connect Can Tho to Hanoi and Da Nang.
+Buses from Ho Chi Minh City to My Tho take about 90 minutes; to Can Tho about three hours.
+Hydrofoil services on the river between Ho Chi Minh City and Can Tho take around 2.5 hours and are more atmospheric than the road.
+Can Tho has domestic flight connections to Hanoi and Da Nang.